Funding Details

 Judging criteria

-Our judging panel includes John Chambers (Chief Executive of the Archives and Records Association), Claire Adler (heritage fund appointed mentor & independent heritage consultant), and Casper Smithson (Chief Operating Officer for TownsWeb Archiving), who will assess each application across four primary areas:
+For 2026, our judging panel includes John Chambers (Chief Executive at the Archives and Records Association), Kathryn Tollervey (Archivist at The Photographers’ Gallery London), Audrey Wilson (Partnerships and Engagement Manager at Scottish Council on Archives), and Casper Smithson (Chief Operating Officer at TownsWeb Archiving), who will assess each application across four primary areas:

 - Heritage need: Heritage value, uniqueness, and importance of the collection.